Nidhinchandran47/MIPS_testbench_generator/README.md

-# Automatic Test Bench Generation
+# TESTBENCH AUTOMATION ON A MIPS-BASED MICROPROCESSOR IMPLEMENTED IN VERILOG

-Welcome to the Automatic Test Bench Generation project!
-This tool is designed to automate the creation of test benches for hardware design verification.
-It aims to simplify and speed up the verification process, ensuring that hardware components function correctly according to their specifications.
+Welcome to my B.Tech Major project!
+This tool is designed to automate the creation of test benches for a custom designed MIPS processors for a given assembly file.

+> 🚨 " THE GENERATED TESTBENCH IS NOT FOR *FULL FUNCTIONALTY VERIFICATION*, FOR A GIVEN ASSEMBLY CODE -> IT GENERATE A TESTBENCH TO RUN THAT ASSEMBLY CODE IN THIS MIPS PROCESSOR"

 ## Table of Contents

 - [Introduction](#introduction)